 Jeddah is also the principal gateway to Makkah, the holiest city in Islam, located just 65km to the East; while Madinah, the second holiest city is located 360km to the north, making it an important access point for Muslim pilgrims.

 With cruise passenger facilities in place at Jeddah Islamic Port, the city is well positioned as a regional hub to welcome international visitors to come and experience Saudi by sea.

 Yanbu’s history dates back at least 2,500 years, when it was a staging point on the spice and incense route from Yemen to Egypt and the Mediterranean region.
 The city was built around its port, where most of its people made their living.

-Presently, Yanbu is considered a major industrial city, known for its oil refineries and petrochemical plants.
-Hence, it has a unique cultural mix, with many of its 220,000 residents expatriates from around the world.
+Modern Yanbu is a major industrial city, known for its oil refineries and petrochemical plants, home to a unique cultural mix of people, with many of its 220,000 expatriate residents from around the world.

-Boasting endless views of the tranquil Arabian Gulf, Dammam, the capital of Saudi Arabia’s eastern province, is a modern metropolis that thrives on its coastal location.
-It is known for its airy waterfronts and sandy beaches and has a growing reputation as an arts, sports and entertainment destination.
+Dammam boasts endless views of the tranquil Arabian Gulf and is known for its airy waterfronts and sandy beaches.
+The modern city is a metropolis that thrives on its coastal location and has a growing reputation as an arts, sports and entertainment destination.